arterynetwork/artr/README.md

             timeout_prevote_delta = "500ms"
             timeout_precommit = "1s"
             timeout_precommit_delta = "500ms"
-            timeout_commit = "30s"
+            timeout_commit = "14s"

 0. (Optional) Download the latest blockchain data snapshot and place it to the `$HOME/.artrd/data` directory.
-An actual path can be found in https://blocks.artery-network.io/latest.json
+An actual path can be found in https://blocks.artery.network/latest.json
 0. Start your node with `artrd start`
 0. The node will download and replay blocks, it may take a while.
-When it reaches a moment of software upgrade, a message like `UPGRADE "x.x.x" NEEDED at height yyyy` appears and the daemon stops.
+When it reaches a moment of software upgrade, a message like `UPGRADE "x.x.x" NEEDED ...` appears and the daemon stops.
-0. Checkout specified version and repeat steps 2 and 8.
+0. Checkout a specified version and repeat steps 2, 3 and 9 -- 11.
 0. When the node reaches the current blockchain height (you can refer with the [blockchain explorer](https://artery-network.io/blockchain) to be sure), it is ready.
-Now you can use the `artrcli` command to send transactions.
+Now you can use the `artrd` command to send transactions.

 ### Upgrade Manager